tarynbillie/canvas/README.md

+# Canvas practice

+I have created this static website in order to show what I've learnt so far using HTML5 canvas.

+## Recognition

+You can create cool canvas animations too, just by following @christopher4lis youtube tutorials!

 Canvas Boilerplate is the go-to solution for quickly creating modern canvas pieces using ES6 and webpack.

-## Getting Started
+## Getting Started With a Boilerplate!

-1. Clone the repo:
+1. Clone the repo for boilerplate if you'd like to create your own:

         git clone https://github.com/christopher4lis/canvas-boilerplate.git